It’s not hard to imagine

 individual tiles needed to construct the large nest mosaic designed especially

-for the wall of the English Hall, directly across from Outtakes.
+for the wall of the Lassiter Hall, directly across from Outtakes.
 The other two

 mosaics were installed in 2013 on the second floor of Founders Hall and at the